© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Meredydd is a scheduled monument protected by Cadw under reference MM186.
 View the official record →

-Castell Meredydd is a medieval castle situated in Wales, designated as a Scheduled Ancient Monument under Cadw reference MM186.
+Castell Meredydd is a medieval castle situated in Wales, documented under Cadw's Scheduled Ancient Monument register as MM186.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM186.

 Castell Meredydd dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Meredydd is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM186.